YesManKablam/Distributed-Systems-Project/README.md

 When you asked for all of the source code, I wan't certain if you meant the /src/ folders or everything.
 So I decided not to take the risk and just uploaded everything.

+WorkingRMI is the Servant and the Vigenere files. cracker is the tomcat files.

 The Servant.java file should be ran from the jar file before deploying the Tomcat application.

 The project will take in an encrypted string and try and decrypt it.